projectsyn/commodore-renovate/src/commodore/readme.md

 The manager currently understands the following keys in the extra configuration file:

 - `extraParameters`: Extra parameters which are provided to Commodore when rendering the repository hierarchy with `commodore inventory components`.
+  The contents of `extraParameters` are passed to Commodore in key `parameters` of an additional inventory class.

 - `distributionRegex`: A regex pattern which is used to extract the distribution (and optionally cloud) name from a file name.
   The manager expects that this regex pattern has a named capture group `distribution` which corresponds to the K8s distribution name as used in the hierarchy.
   The manager will also use a named capture group `cloud` as the cloud provider name, if it exists.
+  The regex pattern should be written such that it matches the relative file path of a distribution class in the global defaults repository.

   Default: `/^distribution\/(?<distribution>[^\/]+)(?:\/cloud\/(?<cloud>.+)\.ya?ml|(?:\/.+)?\.ya?ml)$/`.

-  The default regex pattern extracts the distribution (and optionally cloud) name from file names in the following forms (and additionally the same forms with `.yaml` files extensions):
+  The default regex pattern extracts the distribution (and optionally cloud) name from file names in the following forms (and additionally the same forms with `.yaml` file extensions):

   - `distribution/<distribution>.yml`
   - `distribution/<distribution>/file.yml`